6 Key Questions to Evaluate Your Fundraising Ideas

 The great Yogi Berra said it best: “If you don’t know where you’re going, you’ll end up someplace else.”
 Everything you do when planning and executing your fundraiser should serve a specific purpose.
 The more defined your goal is, the better.
 So, what is it that you want your event to accomplish specifically?
-Let’s run through some examples:
+Let’s run through three examples of how to correctly set a goal.

 In the vague example, you won’t be able to gauge the size of the venue or the amount of food, tables, or volunteers you’ll need.
 You ‘ll be able to set these parameters realistically in the better scenario because you have a concrete figure in mind.
 Finally, the best question also identifies the need to start an email mailing list, include a soft mention of next year’s event on promo materials, and so forth.
 The lesson?
 Define your goal, and it will show you exactly what to do.